CSSinghNet/C-Sharp-Design-Patterns/README.md

 ****

 <p align="center">
-ðŸŽ‰ Ultra-simplified explanation to design patterns! ðŸŽ‰
+🎉 Ultra-simplified explanation to design patterns! 🎉
 </p>
 <p align="center">
 A topic that can easily make anyone's mind wobble.
 Here I try to make them stick in to your mind (and maybe mine) by explaining them in the <i>simplest</i> way possible.